 Here are two major types of bicycle accident lawsuits.

 Neither the cyclist nor the driver will want to take responsibility for the accident.
-Determining liability and causation will depend on the evidence your attorney has collected and his or her ability to present it favorably.
+Determining liability and causation will depend on the evidence your attorney has collected and their ability to present it favorably.
 Some common discrepancies in bicycle accident cases involve determining who had the right of way, failed to exercise reasonable care, and violated traffic laws.

 Successful bike accident lawsuits will show that:

-- The opposing party failed to act in a reasonable manner and breached the duty each motorist owes one another;
+- The opposing party failed to act in a reasonable manner and breached the duty motorists owe one another

 Product Liability Claim

 If a defect in the product contributed to the accident, you may have a claim against the manufacturer.
 In a negligence claim against a product manufacturer, your attorney will have to show:

 - The defective bicycle or part was “unreasonably dangerous”

 - The bicycle was being operated as the manufacturer intended

 - The bicycle’s performance had not changed since its initial purchase